 Game changer—that’s a pretty bold declaration about an LMS but we stand behind it.
 I read that a game changer is “the transformational magic that takes organizations from ordinary to exceptional.”
 An LMS can transform your educational programs and membership experience in just that way.
-If you're at ASAE Annual this week, stop by booth 510 and we'll share some stories about associations that have seen the game-changing power of TopClass LMS.

 It’s not only the technology that’s the game changer—it’s the changes in your association’s culture and mindset that make this new bigger vision possible.
 An LMS can kick start the type of change that allows your association to have a much bigger impact on your industry or profession, and on your members.
 “Game changer” sounds about right.